esco/yug.io/README.md

 Then link:

-run this in your project directory
+run this in your project directory:
 <code>
 	npm link express
 </code>